 TJ Dyer has completed work at multiple SugarCreek facilities throughout the region.
 Our scope of work has consisted of fully welded stainless steel underground piping systems to fully welded stainless steel process water lines.
 TJ Dyer has also worked with SugarCreek on 100% design assist projects involving full HVAC and process water systems.

-Project Infinity is a 320,000 square feet automated grocery sorting and delivery warehouse located in Monroe, OH.
+Project Infinity is a 320,000-square-foot automated grocery sorting and delivery warehouse located in Monroe, OH.
 TJ Dyer installed the complete HVAC system along with the compressed air system serving the pneumatic controls for the robotic rail system.

-As part of our larger commercial projects, we designed and pre-fabricated this Chilled Water Pump skid.
-It is complete with 4 pumps, air separator, expansion tank and an 850-gallon buffer tank.
+As part of our larger commercial projects, we designed and prefabricated this Chilled Water Pump skid.
+It is complete with four pumps, air separator, expansion tank and an 850-gallon buffer tank.
 This was insulated with an aluminum jacket so the skid could sit outdoors.

 Stainless steel condensate truck loading skid.
 We built the frame, supports, all piping, welds, electrical wiring, and testing.Several iterations were added to this particular skid in our shop after it was in service.
 We have aftermarket repair capabilities to meet ever-changing customer needs.

 These are crude condensate truck offloading skids for Marcellus/Utica shale.
 The split system at the discharge allowed for products to be diverted to multiple tanks dependent upon product density.
 We built these completely custom skids including the frame, supports, all piping, welds, electrical wiring, paint and testing.

 This multi-purpose crude oil skid allowed for both truck loading and offloading in a small footprint.
 Our client requested the offloading line be heat traced due to high water content in a cold weather climate.
 We built this completely custom skid including the frame, supports, all piping, welds, paint and testing in under 16 weeks.